 Basket: Powder

 With backcountry ski gear, you’re constantly trying to balance weight with performance and durability, and nobody pulls that off better than Black Diamond.
-Their Razor Carbon Pro Pole is our top choice for ski touring and it finds that happy medium.
-The two-piece design has a durable aluminum upper that is as thick as many downhill poles at 14 millimeters, but it keeps the weight in check at 1 pound 2 ounces (for the 100-125cm version) by using a thin 12-millimeter carbon fiber lower.
-So long as you avoid smacking the carbon section on a rock, the poles should hold up for the long term.
+Their Traverse is our top choice for ski touring and finds that happy medium: The two-piece design has a durable aluminum shaft that’s as thick as many downhill poles at 16 millimeters but manages to keep weight in check at 1 pound 2.3 ounces.
+The rest of the design is equally well executed, including ergonomic rubber grips with a flat edge for scraping snow off skis, a hooked tip for flipping heel risers, and even an integrated screwdriver in the shaft for fine-tuning the FlickLock adjustment system (it also fits most bindings).
+A final feather in the Traverse’s cap is the $115 price tag, which undercuts most of the poles below.

 Dynafit TourShaft: Aluminum